aws/aws-lc/provider/README.md

 AWS-LC, so an application keeps calling the OpenSSL APIs while the cryptography underneath it comes from AWS-LC, with no change to the application.

-Algorithms which it currently serves is in `ALGORITHM_SUPPORT.md`.
+The algorithms it currently serves are listed in `ALGORITHM_SUPPORT.md`.

 ## Building